 If you are still using Processing 3 or a Processing 4 beta, we strongly encourage you to switch to Processing 4 to get the best performance, compatibility, and support in the future.

 The core Processing software is augmented by libraries and tools contributed through the community.
 These inventive extensions are a bright future for the project.
 We have a list of Contributed Libraries and Contributed Tools posted online.
 These contributions can't be underestimated.

-To contribute to the development, please visit Processing on GitHub to read instructions for downloading the code, building from the source, reporting and tracking bugs, and creating libraries and tools.
+To contribute to Processing development, please visit Processing on GitHub to read instructions for downloading the code, building from the source, reporting and tracking bugs, creating libraries and tools.